Healthy Woman

 Lewistown (717) 248-0175

-If you live in any other county, please call the Statewide Hotline at
+If you live in another county and would like to receive a referral to the HealthyWoman provider closest to you, please call the Statewide Hotline at

 Funds from the U.S. Centers for Disease Control and Prevention, through a contract with the Pennsylvania Department of Health, support the HealthyWoman Program.